MrIsmail1/MrIsmail1/README.md

 I have completed my degree in computer science and I have been coding for almost a year now.

-* 🌍  I'm based in Tunisia
+* 🌍  I'm based in France
 * ✉️  You can contact me at [mayel.dev@gmail.com](mailto:mayel.dev@gmail.com)
 * 🤝  I'm open to collaborating on mern stack projects